tcroshaw/tcroshaw.github.io/capstone/index.md

 The following diagram outlines a potential model deployment framework for the random forest classification model:

 <img src="model_deployment.png" alt="">

-Check back next week for the final presentation and closing words.
+Check back next week for the final presentation and closing words...